berkaybarisalgun/Library-Management-System-For-Schools/README.md

 ## Changelog

 ### v1.0.0(2023-02-06)
--Fixed a bug where the application was crashing when opening certain files<br>
+- Fixed a bug where the application was crashing when opening certain files<br>
--Improved code readability by using descriptive variable names and adding comments where necessary
+- Improved code readability by using descriptive variable names and adding comments where necessary

 ### v1.0.1(2023-02-07)
 - Captcha feature added to the application to enhance security and prevent automated spam

 ### v1.0.2(2023-02-12)
--The error in sorting by registration number in the Loan details section has been fixed -a new sorting by book name has been added
+- The error in sorting by registration number in the Loan details section has been fixed
+- a new sorting by book name has been added